wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/nimble_staff.md

 To tune this direction with more fidelity (and unlock the vertical axis), deposit a {item}bound Echo Shard{} into a container at the pedestal's base.
-To bind an {item}Echo Shard{}, simply use it on a block to
+To bind an {item}Echo Shard{}, simply sneak-use it on a

 ;;;;;

-remember its location.
+block to remember its location.
 Thus configured, the {item}Nimble Staff{} will instead direct entities towards the {item}Echo Shard{}'s bound location.

 @entry-end